rockerBOO/awesome-neovim/README.md

 - [samjwill/nvim-unception](https://github.com/samjwill/nvim-unception) - Automatic unnesting of Neovim sessions started from terminal buffers.
 - [nyngwang/NeoTerm.lua](https://github.com/nyngwang/NeoTerm.lua) - Attach a terminal for each **buffer**, now with stable toggle and astonishing cursor restoring.
 - [idanarye/nvim-channelot](https://github.com/idanarye/nvim-channelot) - Operate Neovim jobs from Lua coroutines.
+- [chomosuke/term-edit.nvim](https://github.com/chomosuke/term-edit.nvim) - Allowing you to edit your command in the terminal just like any other buffer.

 ### Debugging